-1. This is a putative class action lawsuit on behalf of purchasers of L'Oreal Collagen Products1 (collectively, the "Products").
-Defendant markets and sells the Products as "collagen" skincare that "restore [the] skin's cushion" and "smooth wrinkles."
+1. This is a putative class action lawsuit on behalf of purchasers of Algenist Collagen Products1 (collectively, the "Products").
+Defendant markets and sells the Products as proprietary "vegan collagen" skincare that provide "advanced anti-aging" benefits and "restore[s] bounce and resilience with active vegan collagen."
 However, collagen as a topical product is worthless because it cannot penetrate the top layer of skin to provide such benefits.
-Accordingly, Defendant's representations regarding the skin-firming and anti-aging benefits of the Products are false and misleading.
+Further, collagen is a product derived from animals - it is impossible for plants to produce collagen in any manner.
+Accordingly, Defendant's representations regarding the skin-firming and anti-aging benefits of vegan collagen in the Products are false and misleading.